quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet numbers are integers in the range 0 to 2^62-1 ({{packet-numbers}}).
 When present in long or short packet headers, they are encoded in 1 to 4 bytes.
-The number of bits required to represent the packet number is reduced by including the least significant bits of the packet number.
+The number of bits required to represent the packet number is reduced by including only the least significant bits of the packet number.

 The encoded packet number is protected as described in Section 5.4 of
 {{QUIC-TLS}}.